-If this sounds like a strange title, well it’s because it is.
-The film is actually a 2010 feature originally called Breath of Hate, but as far as I can tell it was never released outside of festival screenings.
-Now with a fresh coat of paint, perhaps to garner some new interest with a vaguely Wes Craven sounding name after finding a distributor, it’s back on digital services.
-I didn’t dig too much into the history but to try and describe the film itself raises some of the problems that might have caused the re-branding or what got it shelved at the time.
-An escort trying to get out of the business takes one last job with two other women, but little do they know that the house they go to party at is a vacant letting which three maniacs have taken over by killing the estate agent.
-It’s a simple set-up but the film-makers have far more convoluted and poorly conceived ideas in mind to try and tell this story.
+If this sounds like a strange title, well that’s only because it is.
+The film is actually a 2011 feature originally called Breath of Hate but it was never released outside of festival screenings.
+After a fresh coat of paint thanks to a vaguely Wes Craven sounding name it now finds its way onto digital services.
+Without looking too much into the history of the film just trying to describe it raises some of the problems that might have caused the re-branding; or what got it shelved.
+It’s the story of a female escort trying to get out of the business by taking one last job, but little does she know that the party is at vacant house where three maniacs have taken over.
+It’s a simple set-up but the film-makers here have far more convoluted and poorly conceived ideas in mind.

-This signals one of two big problems here.
-Firstly the endless amount of banal dialogue.
-You have the ramblings of crazy people coupled with the pseudo-intellectual sound bites of the central character in an attempt to portray her as someone who is destined for more than this in life.
-Hate (Ezra Buzzington) leads the crackpot brigade, and comes off as a low rent Stephen Lang, often talking to himself in the dark and waving a knife.
-Yes, the characters are called Love and Hate, I don’t know why either – it was meant to be.
-He spends almost the entire film blabbering about destiny, religion, revolution and new realms of perception.
-Now perhaps this might have worked if he was just a Southern preacher cliché which is what seems to be the idea early on in his first appearance sat with a makeshift pulpit, but it soon degenerates into total nonsense.
-According to the released synopsis he’s actually an escaped mental patient along with his friends, but the movie won’t tell you that – unless you read deeply enough into the vague flashing images of brain scans used in the intro credits.
-The performances of his cohorts are less effective, which is saying something; with Cleb (Ricardo Gray) as the least sane of the three and Selma (Monique Parent) as the sadomasochist of the trio.
-There are no genuine horror moments to be found if you’re expecting any real psycho outbursts besides a brief neck biting moment.
-What you end up with is 5 minute sequence of Cleb having sex with fruit, and a lot of scenes of foreplay filler with the various escorts.
+Perhaps this might have worked if he was just a clichéd preacher but it soon degenerates into total nonsense.
+According the synopsis Hate and friends are actually escaped mental patients but the movie won’t tell you that, unless you read deeply enough into the vague brain scan images used in the opening credits.
+The performances of his cohorts are even less effective which is saying something.
+Cleb (Ricardo Gray) is the least sane of the three and Selma (Monique Parent) is the sadomasochist of the trio.
+There are no genuine horror moments to be found and any real psycho outbursts are relegated to a brief neck biting moment.
+Instead they include five minutes of Cleb having sex with fruit, and a lot of scenes of foreplay filler with the various escorts.
 Seedy or unintentionally funny?
-I can’t decide.
+It’s hard to say.